 We have had good experiences finding hostels in Nepal on HostelWorld.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

-Another good way to find accommodation while backpacking Nepal is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Nepal is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Nepal.

 Useful links for Backpacking in Nepal

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Nepal and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Nepal and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do while backpacking Nepal.
+- GetYourGuide and Viator – a collection of local tours and activities in Nepal.
 Also offers Skip the Line tickets for crowded attractions

 There you have it, the ultimate Nepal backpacking guide.
 We hope you have found all the information you need for backpacking around Nepal.